SanekGamer007/block-of-sky-updated-updated/README.md

 # Block Of Sky
 A simple mod that adds blocks that render the sky (or an end portal)
+Disclosure: Ported with MAJOR help from an LLM.

 ## Downloads
 | Site       | Link      |